 Shortly after their discussion, two Category 4 Kaijus surface near Hong Kong.
 Pentecost sends out the Crimson Typhoon and the Cherno Alpha to fight the creatures, with Striker Eureka as backup to protect the City's coastline.

 The father/son team piloting Striker Eureka abandon their orders to protect Hong Kong, and go at the creatures.
 However, the other Kaiju lets loose an EMP burst that disables Striker Eureka, and the equipment in the Shatterdome.
-With 2 hours until the system can be rebooted, Striker Eureka is dead in the water until Raleigh gives a solution: though the newer models of Jaeger are digital, the Gypsy Danger is analog and thus more resistant to EMP attacks.
+With 2 hours until the system can be rebooted, Striker Eureka is dead in the water until Raleigh offers a solution: though the newer models of Jaeger are digital, the Gypsy Danger is analog and thus more resistant to EMP attacks.

-While Chau and his associates have fled to their bunker, Dr Geiszler has been pushed out into the streets, and into a fallout shelter.
+While Chau and his associates have fled to their bunker, Dr Geiszler has been thrown out into the streets, and into a public fallout shelter.
 However, when it sounds like the creature has settled directly over them, he begins to panic that Chau may have been right, and that it may be looking for him.
 As if to answer that the ceiling caves in, and the Kaiju attempts to reach him.

 Just then Gypsy Danger appears and distracts the Kaiju.
-The battle goes through many buildings, but takes a turn when the creature suddenly sprouts wings and begins to carry the Jaeger into Earth's upper atmosphere.
+The battle goes through many buildings, but takes a turn when the creature suddenly sprouts giant wings and begins to carry the Jaeger into Earth's upper atmosphere.
 Utilizing the Jaeger's chain-sword, they manage to destroy it before plummeting back to Earth, barely regaining control of the Jaeger as a team to make a safe landing.

 Raleigh and Mako return to the Shatterdome to cheers as the pilots of the Striker Eureka also voice their thanks and appreciation.
 During the jubilation, Raleigh notes Pentecost bleeding slightly from both nostrils.
 In private, Pentecost explains how, in the earlier days of the Jaeger program, shielding from nuclear contaminants had not been considered and that his condition has been worsening over time.